gibaBR/Switch-Backup-Manager/README.md

 * 1.0.3
   - Solves issue #2 where program doesnt add any files when you try to add two files with the same TitleID;
   - Adds some log information to help track errors;
-  - Known bug: backups of Title 01009AA000FAA000 seems not work for now.
-This backup will no be added to the list.
+  - Known bug: backups of Title 01009AA000FAA000 seems not to work for now.
+This backup will not be added to the list.

 ## Source & Binaries
 * [GitHub](https://github.com/gibaBR/Switch-Backup-Manager/archive/master.zip)